zo0o0ot/speaker-page/content/slides/coding-in-the-web/index.md

 ???

-- GitPod is [open-source](https://github.com/gitpod-io), and while [VS Code is open source](https://github.com/microsoft/vscode), not everything in Codespaces is.
+- Gitpod is [open-source](https://github.com/gitpod-io), and while [VS Code is open source](https://github.com/microsoft/vscode), not everything in Codespaces is.
-- GitPod has support for GitHub, GitLab, and Bitbucket.
+- Gitpod has support for GitHub, GitLab, and Bitbucket.
 Codespaces is limited to GitHub.
-- GitPod has been around since 2018 with a userbase and published pricing.
+- Gitpod has been around since 2018 with a userbase and published pricing.
 Codespaces is still in beta as of 2021, though it is free if you can get in via the [sign-in page](https://github.com/features/codespaces/signup).
 - Collaboration in Codespaces is done with VS Live Share.
 Gitpod handles collaboration via shared workspaces, or by creating shareable snapshots.
 - Codespaces integrates with AI Copilot(beta) via a VS Code Extension, but you have to be accepted into both beta programs.
 I'm only in one.
-Also, it doesn't show up in the list of VS Code Extensions in GitPod
+Also, it doesn't show up in the list of VS Code Extensions in Gitpod
 - There's a VS Code extension to allow you to connect a local install of VS Code GitHub Codespaces.
-GitPod is working on connecting to local IDEs with Gitpod Local Companion, but it is still in preview.
+Gitpod is working on connecting to local IDEs with Gitpod Local Companion, but it is still in preview.
-- If you're motivated, you can self-host GitPod on kubernetes.
+- If you're motivated, you can self-host Gitpod on kubernetes.
 It's not currently possible with Codespaces (though VS Codespaces did have that option).

 I'm not sure if prebuilds are a topic of conversation here.